TatuArvela/web-games/README.md

 # js-games

 ## Pong
 I must give credit to [this video by Gamkedo](https://www.youtube.com/watch?v=KoWqdEACyLI) for the base of this little game.
-I did make a bunch of adjustments however, especially to speeds, paddles and the AI.
+I rewrote most of the code, which also made the gameplay very boring by accident.
+I might fix this (again) some day.

 [Click to play](https://tatuarvela.github.io/js-games/pong.html)